HSLU-Projects/MAIDICO/README.md

 The unique and innovative combination of these business models ensures McDonalds' economic success.

 The lession for myself is to extend my scope not only to develop good technical solutions, but also to integrate them into a well-defined and thought-out strategy.
+Furthermore it is very important to continously question and improve the currently implemented business model.

 #### Used Materials
 - [The St. Gallen Business